EliasFerguson/MKS22X-FinalProject/README.md

 # MKS22X-FinalProject
 Instructions:
 This is a photo booth, and is pretty self-explanatory.
+Just click the buttons to navigate to where you want to go, and if you want to take a picture, then click the button that says "Take Picture"!
 Here are just a few notes on the various sliders, and where images are saved:

+Threshold - This slider affects both Edge-Detect and Colored Pencil.
+The lower the threshold, the darker/more colorful the resulting image will be.

+Cartoon Threshold - This slider ONLY affects the cartoon filter.
+The lower the number, the darker the image will be.

+Strands - Strands only affects the posterize filter.
+It determines how many mixtures of colors will be used when the image is filtered.

+How to Use Backdrop: There is only one backdrop, which is a sunset scene.
+It is meant to be a BLUE SCREEN, where the user will stand infront of a blue background.
+Then, he must click THREE TIMES on the blue background, which will then be replaced by the backdrop image.

+Saved Images: Saved images are placed in a folder marked "data" withtin the sketch folder.
+Please keep in mind that each time the program is run again, the images are replaced.